AaronDMarasco/git4svn/README.md

 # Other Subjects
 This is stuff that I think is important / useful but I couldn't fit it elsewhere.

 ## git help
+> git-help - Display help information about Git

 This command is how you access the documentation for git, _e.g._:
 * `git help diff`
 * `git help commit`
 * `git help checkout`
+* `git help gitglossary`
 * `git help`

+## git status
+> git-status - Show the working tree status

+This one is used _all the time_ and you should probably scan through `git help status` to see how powerful it can be; I find myself giving it a path (or just `.`) often.

 ## git grep
+> git-grep - Print lines matching a pattern

 If you're on a system that you cannot get `ripgrep` installed, then `git grep` is the next best thing.
 It's just like `grep -r` but will use all your available CPUs in parallel to search the repository database, which is insanely faster.
 By default it will only search actively-monitored files, but you can also ask it to search `--untracked` files as well.

 The options I prefer for `grep` are listed in the config info below so I can just do `git g <expression>`.